 according to the number of the sons of God.

 9 But the Lord‘s portion is his people,

 Putting together all the evidence together and in their respective contexts so far, these are either angelic beings overseeing territories in the heavenly realms, or they are powerful, godly men.
 But as I explain below, the terms “sons of God” and “fallen angels” are a contradiction.
 Satanic beings are not sons of God, by definition.

-Therefore, once again, the sons of God in Deut.
+Therefore, once again, the ruler over Persia was a demonic being, but not a “son of God.”
+In contrast, the sons of God in Deut.
 32:8 are either angelic beings overseeing a territory in the heavenly realms (but not incarnated as humans-kings in disguise) or they are nonangelic, prominent men.
-I say prominent men, but you may disagree and say angelic rulers.

 First, 2 Peter 2:4 refers to angels that were thrown into hell: “For if God did not spare angels when they sinned, but cast them into hell and committed them to chains of gloomy darkness to be kept until the judgment” ….
 (ESV)